First Visit FAQ

 Which class is right for me?

 If you are brand new to yoga we recommend starting with classes that are listed on our schedule as 'Gentle' and 'Level I.' These classes are suitable for all levels of experience but are definitely beginner-friendly.
 Another great option for brand new students is a 60-minute private session, which will be tailored specifically to your needs.
 If you have done yoga before but are just feeling a little rusty, you'll probably want to get your feet wet again with classes listed as Gentle or Level 1.

 What should I wear?

 Never a silly question!
 Wear clothing that is easy to move and stretch in; not too tight and not too loose.
 The body warms up during class and cools down during relaxation so you might want to layer.
-Yoga is practiced in bare feet.
+Yoga is practiced in bare feet but if you prefer wearing socks, make sure they have grippy bottoms to avoid slipping.

 What should I bring?